home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 #### Device events

-To enable device events use the checkbox *Enable device event*.
+To enable device events, use the checkbox *Enable device event*.
 See [Events](#events) for more information about device events.

 #### Off Delay